Reviewed By:

 ✔︎ Treatment information etc.

-To feel careless and have no concern for their surroundings or what others think could be symptoms of depression among many other things.
+Feeling careless and having no concern for their surroundings or what others think could be symptoms of depression, among many other things.

 Seek professional care if you experience any of the following symptoms